tung/ruggrogue/assets/urizen/readme.txt

-This is part of the Urizen OneBit Tilesets by vurmux, available at:
+This is a mono-color modified version of part of the Urizen OneBit Tilesets by vurmux, available at:

 https://vurmux.itch.io/urizen-onebit-tilesets